BJTerry/mailchimp/tutorial.markdown

 The ToJSON instances simply take one of their respective values and create the appropriate JSON objects.
 FromJSON is a little more complex.
 The parseJSON function of FromJSON runs in the Parser monad.
 Within Parser, the .: operator accesses object values by key, allowing us to construct the final value.
 The parseJSON instance function can parse any type of JSON value (not only objects, but integers, arrays, etc.) but anything other than an object is not an EmailReturn, so we call mzero.
 If one were reading a field that had a Maybe value (i.e. an optional field), one would instead use the (.:?) operator from Aeson.

-While Aeson includes template haskell functions to create ToJSON and FromJSON instances from record definitions for you, beware that the created instances in the current version on Hackage (0.6.1) have two major failings when it comes to RESTful JSON APIs.
+While Aeson includes template haskell functions to create ToJSON and FromJSON instances from record definitions for you, beware that the created instances for FromJSON in the current version on Hackage (0.6.1) have a couple major failings when it comes to RESTful JSON APIs.
 First, it will fail to parse objects that have *extra* keys that do not appear in your records.
 Second, it requires that optional "Maybe" fields *actually be present* in the parsed JSON with "null" value, otherwise the parse fails.
+The function to derive ToJSON instances also adds "null" entries for Nothing values, which would be fine in most APIs but actually causes problems in Mailchimp.
+A future version is intended to address some of these problems, but is not on Hackage yet.

+More generally, APIs are usually being served in dynamic programming languages, and not from Aeson.
+There will be lots of edge cases that aren't handled in the way you expect, along with errors.
+For example, Mailchimp in some instances serializes numbers as JSON strings rather than integers, and it sometimes returns empty lists instead of null values.
+The only way to know is with extensive unit testing of the API (you can see some example unit tests of Mailchimp in the repository, though they are far from complete).

 # Better Error Handling